diarrabell/DRL-Recommenders/Retail_Rocket_Data/README.md

-The following sections discuss using the Retail Rocket dataset with the modified SNQN recommender that incorporates contextual item features.
+The following sections discuss using the Retail Rocket dataset with the original SNQN recommender and the modified SNQN recommender that incorporates contextual item features.

 ## Setting Up
 If you need an API token for downloading datasets from Kaggle, please follow [the directions](https://github.com/Kaggle/kaggle-api) under "API credentials".

 ## Train and Evaluate using Google Colab
+There are two notebooks available for training and evaluation:
+- `RR_SNQN_Recommender.ipynb`: No item features included.
+- `RR_SNQN_Recommender_w_item_features.ipynb`: Item features are included.
-1. Download `RR_SNQN_Recommender.ipynb`.
+1. Download the chosen notebook.
-2. Go to [Google Colab](https://colab.research.google.com/) and upload `RR_SNQN_Recommender.ipynb` (by selecting "File", then "Upload notebook").
+2. Go to [Google Colab](https://colab.research.google.com/) and upload the notebook (by selecting "File", then "Upload notebook").
 3. Select GPU as the runtime: Click on "Runtime", then "Change runtime type", and choose "GPU" under "Hardware accelerator", then hit "Save".
 4. Run all the cells in the notebook:
     - The first cell clones the repository.